 Because it is the nature of the relationship that controls whether someone is an "employee" for unemployment purposes, a "contract" does not necessarily change the relationship from employer/employee to something else.
-The "ABC" test determines if the individual is an employee for unemployment insurance purposes.
-Sec 21 V.S.A. §.
+The "ABC" test of the Vermont Statute Annotated, Title 21, Chapter 17 determines if the individual is an employee for unemployment insurance purposes.